 - Ignore the alarm - The alarm is muted and the message closed.
-The alarm does not reappear. - Save the waypoint - The waypoint is saved to your waypoint list.
+The alarm does not reappear. - ➔ Note: If you ignore the alarm, the AIS SART icon remains visible on your chart, and the AIS SART remains in the vessels list. - Save the waypoint - The waypoint is saved to your waypoint list.
 This waypoint name is prefixed with MOB AIS SART - followed by the unique MMSI number of the SART.
-For example, MOB AIS SART - 12345678. - Activate the MOB function - The display switches to a zoomed chart panel, centered on the AIS SART position. - The system creates an active route to the AIS SART position.

-→ Note: If the MOB function is already active, this will be terminated and replaced by the new route towards the AIS SART position.

-→ Note: If the AIS stops receiving the AIS SART message, the AIS SART remains in the vessels list for 10 minutes after it receives the last signal.
+For example, MOB AIS SART - 12345678. - Activate the MOB function - The display switches to a zoomed chart panel, centered on the AIS SART position. - The system creates an active route to the AIS SART position. - ➔ Note: If the MOB function is already active, this will be terminated and replaced by the new route towards the AIS SART position. - ➔ Note: If the AIS stops receiving the AIS SART message, the AIS SART remains in the vessels list for 10 minutes after it receives the last signal.